 Mobile, mobile, mobile.
 Facebook published a report earlier this year on the financial behavior of millennials.
 The report stressed the importance of mobile banking for millennials.
 The data analyzed by Facebook reflects that millennials are multichannel bankers.
 While they expect to engage across whatever channel is most convenient to their immediate needs, mobile access is clearly most important.
 The rest of their life sits on this device and financial services should be no different.

 Recent research shows that 82 percent of millennials expect even traditional branch-only-services, like depositing checks, to be available on their smartphones.

 Not only that, they expect banking services to be more and more integrated into other apps and services and not a standalone capability.
-Millennials in Singapore spend upto 3.4 hours a day on their mobile phones and the Asia-Pacific average is not far behind, at 2.8 hours a day.
+Millennials in Singapore spend up to 3.4 hours a day on their mobile phones and the Asia-Pacific average is not far behind, at 2.8 hours a day.
 They spend more than 46 percent of their time surfing on social media platforms, 42 percent watching videos and 12 percent on online shopping.
-One click purchases on Facebook, embedded payments on Uber and a step further into augment reality with Pokeman Go are examples of what they have come to expect.
+One-click purchases on Facebook, embedded payments on Uber and a step further into augmenting reality with Pokemon Go are examples of what they have come to expect.

 In the utopian millennial world, banks will securely manage their finances, understand their goals and desires, and continuously deliver the right products, offers and financial advice to help them achieve their financial objectives; banks need to indulge and engage them.

-As the cost of technology declines and algortihms and artificial intelligence drive decisions, the power of personalization, once only available to large Internet companies, is now available to virtually any organization.
+As the cost of technology declines and algorithms and artificial intelligence drive decisions, the power of personalization, once only available to large Internet companies, is now available to virtually any organization.

 Millennials are more likely to interact with a brand when it’s willing to personalize.